vippsas/vipps-developers/vipps-test-environment.md

 It is not possible to _change_ an existing sale unit in the test environment, but you can create as many as you need.

+**Please note:** Sale units in the _production_ environment must follow strict rules (regulatory and other), so you may not be able to get the same sale unit configuration (like "direct capture") there, even though you have it in the test environment.

 ## Test users